V1EngineeringInc/V1EngineeringInc-Docs/docs/software/estlcam-basics.md

 Open [repetier-host](http://www.repetier.com) or log into your Jackpot (ssid-fluidnc). load the  file you just saved.
 If you have the bed size adjusted you can get a sense of scale.
-If you can’t see the lines in reptier-host check the box "Print Preview>Show Travel moves".
+If you can’t see the lines in repetier-host check the box "Print Preview>Show Travel moves".

 ![!eRep](../img/old/2015/05/eRep.png){: loading=lazy width="400"}